BugSlayer11/Python-Example/README.md

 Python Example

-1. Created a rock, paper, and scissors game using randomization and lists. (see attached mov above)
+1. Created a rock, paper, and scissors game using randomization and lists. (see attached video above)